Ghirro/gambit/README.md

 ## Why?

 Redux is a fantastic tool for managing state within a javascript application, however it is naturally a low-level interface.
-This is great but when building API driven applications, it can become quite boilerplate intensive and the APIs for connecting a component to a store and then fetching data can lead to quite a lot of repetition across a medium sized application.
+This is great but when building API driven applications, it can become quite boilerplate intensive and the APIs for connecting a component to a store and then fetching data can lead to quite a lot of repetition.

 Doubly so when you're also trying to keep track of what's loading and what's failed to load.

 # What does it do?

 Gambit provides a very simple way to create container components that need to interact with an API.
-It does so in a way that uses the power of the redux store whilst being much quicker and easier to implement.
+It does so in a way that uses the power of the redux store whilst allowing you to build remote-data-dependent UIs quicker.

 Because it's built on Redux, you can still use the entire Redux ecosystem alongside it whether that's `react-router-redux` or `redux-dev-tools` etc.